-GUTS offers free tutoring and mentoring to hundreds of students and university affiliates each semester.
-From specific classes to conversational language practice to general studying tips and techniques, GUTS has a program to help you!
-Read more about our mission and the history of GUTS below.
+From academic tutoring in specific classes to conversational language practice and general studying tips and techniques, GUTS has a program to help you!

 The purpose of GUTS is:

 - To provide UW-Madison students with free tutorial and academic support assistance in a variety of subjects and encourage their personal and academic growth.